Crete news

-BELL RINGS FOR NEW EURO SCHOOL
+BELL RINGS FOR NEW EUROPEAN SCHOOL

 The newly-established School for European Education, an institution for children of parents from the European Union, has opened its doors in a picturesque location in Heraklion – nestled quietly between the Agia Triada church and Old Market behind the Old Port.